Anti-ballistic missile: Republic of China

 Procurement of MIM-104 Patriot and indigenous Tien-Kung anti-ballistic missile systems.
 With the tense situations with China, Taiwan developed the Sky Bow (or Tien-Kung), this surface-to-air missile can intercept and destroy enemy aircraft and ballistic missiles.
 These system was created in partnership with Raytheon Technologies, using Lockheed Martin ADAR-HP as inspiration to create the Chang Bai S-band radar system.
-The missiles have a range of 200km and was designed to take on fast moving vehicles with low radar cross-section.
+The missiles have a range of 200 km and was designed to take on fast moving vehicles with low radar cross-section.
 The latest variant of this system is the Sky Bow III (TK-3).

 South Korea

 Since North Korea started developing its nuclear weapon program, South Korea has been under imminent danger.
 South Korea started its BDM program by acquiring 8 batteries of the MIM-104 Patriot (PAC-2) missiles from the United States.
 The PAC-2 was developed to destroy incoming aircraft and is now unreliable in defending a ballistic missile attack from North Korea, as they have developed further their nuclear program.
 As of 2018, South Korea decided to improve its defense system by upgrading to the PAC-3, which has a hit-to-kill capability against incoming missiles.
-The main reason that the South Korean anti-ballistic defense system is not very developed is because they have tried to developed their own, without help from other countries, since the beginning of the 1990's.
-The South Korean Defense Acquisition Program Administration (DAPA) has confirmed that it has test launched the L-SAM system on February of 2022.
+The main reason that the South Korean anti-ballistic defense system is not very developed is because they have tried to developed their own, without help from other countries, since the beginning of the 1990s.
+The South Korean Defense Acquisition Program Administration (DAPA) has confirmed that it has test launched the L-SAM system in February 2022.
 This particular missile has been in development since 2019 and is South Korea's next anti-ballistic missile generation.
 It is expected to have a range of 150 km and be able to intercept targets between 40 km and 100 km of altitude, and it can also be used as an aircraft interceptor.
 The L-SAM system is expected to be complete and ready to use in 2024.